joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-05-01-paint-balls.md

 $$(B-i)(\psi(i-B) - \psi(1-B)) + i - 1$$

-. . . which I suppose makes for a more "closed-form" expression:
+. . . which I suppose makes for a more "closed-form" expression (although the advantage of that is more or less illusory, given the heayweight material that goes into defining the innocent-looking $\phi$):

 $$E_i = (B-1)(B - \frac{1}{i} ((B-i)(\psi(i-B) - \psi(1-B))+1))$$